EastWest Bank: Acquisition of Standard Chartered Bank Philippines

 In 2016, EastWest acquired the retail banking business of Standard Chartered Bank Philippines (SCB PH), which included credit cards, personal loans, wealth management, and retail deposits.
 SCB PH's retail accounts, personnel, and branches were all transferred to EW on November 27, 2016.

 Inception of Komo by EastWest

 In 2020, East West Banking Corporation (EWBC) was one of the few local banks in the Philippines that was granted a license by the Bangko Sentral ng Pilipinas (BSP) to launch a fully-digital bank which will operate under its wholly owned subsidiary, EastWest Rural Bank, Inc. The new digital banking arm of EastWest will carry the brand name, Komo.
-It was given an approval from the Bangko Sentral ng Pilipinas (BSP) to operate as a digital bank in May 8, 2020.
+It was given an approval from the Bangko Sentral ng Pilipinas (BSP) to operate as a digital bank on May 8, 2020.

 In 2024, Olympic gold medalist Carlos Yulo was named as the bank's brand ambassador.